 Extreme Mood Changes and Irritability

 Adolescents are known for moodiness and occasional irritability.
 However, the key difference between normal mood changes and concerning ones is when there seems to be no foundation for these emotions.
-For example, as a parent, you naturally want to know what is going on with your son.
-He may seem closed off and not offer much information, and this is normal as teens begin asserting their independence.
-In contrast, if you ask your son about his day in general, and he lashes out, this unwarranted defensiveness could indicate an underlying mental illness.
-He may be attempting to hide drug or alcohol use, or he could be lacking the emotional coping skills he needs to appropriately interact.
+For example, as a parent, you naturally want to know what is going on with your teen.
+They may seem closed off and not offer much information, and this is normal as teens begin asserting their independence.
+In contrast, if you ask your son or daughter about his day in general, and they lash out, this unwarranted defensiveness could indicate an underlying mental illness.
+They may be attempting to hide drug or alcohol use, or they could be lacking the emotional coping skills they need to appropriately interact.

 Significant Relationship Changes